-- The provision of the most suitable site in the Town for a new primary school that would both complement and share the facilities currently available at Aylsham High School.
-(Two forms of entry approximately 2.1ha). - Sufficient land to deliver additional community benefits including a new site for the 1st Aylsham Scout Group. - The enhancement of the historic environment.
+The provision of the most suitable site in the Town for a new primary school that would both complement and share the facilities currently available at Aylsham High School.
+(Two forms of entry approximately 2.1ha).
+Sufficient land to deliver additional community benefits including a new site for the 1st Aylsham Scout Group.
+The enhancement of the historic environment.
 A minor positive impact can be anticipated through the opening up of the riverside land in the northern part of the site to public access.
-This will present the opportunity to better reveal the connection of the river and the Aylsham Navigation (a non-designated heritage asset) to the town and conservation area, and particularly to the Grade II listed former watermill and other listed buildings and historic infrastructure that stand to the west on Mill Row. - A linear country park comprising a wildlife and recreation area along the banks of the River Bure on the northern edge of the site including a protected wildlife habitat on the site's northernmost parcel.
-Planting will be supplemented with more impenetrable planting (e.g. blackthorn) to create some 'low-disturbance' areas parallel is GNLP0596.
+This will present the opportunity to better reveal the connection of the river and the Aylsham Navigation (a non- designated heritage asset) to the town and conservation area, and particularly to the Grade II listed former watermill and other listed buildings and historic infrastructure that stand to the west on Mill Row.
+A linear country park comprising a wildlife habitat on the site's northernmost parcel.
+Planting will be supplemented with more impenetrable planting (e.g. blackthorn) to create some 'low-disturbance' areas parallel and now allocated is GNLP0596.
 In comparison to GNLP0336, GNLP0596R is well-related to the town centre, and benefits from good access from Norwich Road.

-Importantly, too, the strategic requirement for new homes in Aylsham is being kept to 550, based on revisions to the Part 1 Strategy.

-to the riverbanks to deter both pedestrian and dog entry. • Enhanced connections with the local footpath networks allowing for improved pedestrian access to both the town centre and the Dunkirk Industrial Estate to the north. • A scheme of flooding and surface water drainage attenuation along the northern and eastern fringes of the site which would provide the additional benefits of increased landscaping around the site's fringes and an extension of the wildlife zone in the north allowing for a net gain in north allowing for a net gain in biodiversity.
+Importantly, too, the strategic requirement for new homes in AyIsham is being kept to 550, based on revisions to the Part 1 Strategy. --- --- to the riverbanks to deter both pedestrian and dog entry.
+Enhanced connections with the local footpath networks allowing for improved pedestrian access to both the town centre and the Dunkirk Industrial Estate to the north.
+A scheme of flooding and surface water drainage attenuation along the northern and eastern fringes of the site which would provide the additional benefits of increased landscaping around the site's fringes and an extension of the wildlife zone in the north allowing for a net gain in biodiversity. --- --